Doob-type optional sampling theorems for demimartingales with applications to associated sequences: Introduction

 \section{Introduction}

-Doob's optional sampling theorem is a cornerstone of classical martingale theory, providing conditions under which a stochastic process may be stopped at a random time without disturbing its expected value.
-Its utility spans a wide range of applications, from stochastic calculus to probabilistic inequalities and statistical inference.
-However, in many settings, particularly those involving dependence structures not captured by the martingale property, its direct application becomes problematic.
-This paper aims to extend the reach of optional sampling-type results by working within the more general framework of demimartingales and demisubmartingales.

-Demimartingales were originally introduced in \cite{NW1982} as a tool to study dependent structures beyond the scope of classical martingales, particularly in the context of associated sequences.
-Unlike martingales, which rely on a strict conditional expectation equality, demimartingales satisfy a one-sided inequality involving nondecreasing functions of the process, thereby accommodating broader dependence structures.
-A prominent example is the class of positively associated random variables, first formalized \cite{EPW1967}, which arises naturally in areas such as statistical mechanics, reliability theory, and nonparametric statistics.
-The demimartingale framework provides a natural extension in these settings, capturing essential dependence features while retaining analytical tractability.
+Demimartingales were originally introduced in \cite{NW1982} as a tool to study dependent structures beyond the scope of classical martingales, particularly in the context of positively associated sequences (see \cite{EPW1967}).
 The relevant definitions are provided below.

 \begin{definition} A finite collection of random variables $X_1, \ldots, X_n$ is said to be (positively) associated if

 for any componentwise nondecreasing functions $f, g$ on $\mathbb{R}^n$ such that the covariance is defined.
 An infinite collection is associated if every finite subcollection is associated. \end{definition}